ucrcs010/cs010_examples/README.md

 is anything new for you to "grab".

-To go back to the top level home directory we utilize an aliased command "home".
+To go back to the top most visible level of your workspace, we provide an alias to take you there, just type "home" and hit enter.